kyri56xcaesar/assign1/README.md

 ----> NOTE that everything is connected via files.
 Printing to console has been commented.
 Yet available to be uncommented.
+---- FOR RSA TOOL.
+YOU MUST CREATE AN INPUT FILE WITH YOUR PLAINTEXT.
+---- input.txt => "ITS ALL GREEK TO ME" may be provided as demo.

 ** DEPENDENCIES **